Logiprompt-Techno/Heart_Disease_prediction_app/README.md

 joblib
 shap

-Install dependencies:
+Install the dependencies:

 pip install -r requirements.txt

-Step 5:
+Step 5: Verify Model Compatibility

-Ensure that the trained machine learning model and SHAP explainer were created using the same feature order and feature names expected by the Flask application.
+Ensure that the trained machine learning model and SHAP explainer were created using the same feature names and feature order expected by the Flask application.

-Step 6:
+Step 6: Run the Flask Application

-Start the Flask server by running the application file using the Python interpreter. python app.py
+Start the Flask server by running the application file using the Python interpreter.

+python app.py

 Confirm that the Flask development server starts successfully and listens on the local host at port 5000.
-Open a web browser and access the home page of the application through the provided local URL.

 Running on http://127.0.0.1:5000/

+Step 7: Use the Application

+Open a web browser and access the home page of the application using the local URL.
-Navigate to the prediction page where the user interface form allows entry of patient health parameters.
+Navigate to the prediction page, where the user interface allows entry of patient health parameters.
-Enter patient details such as age, blood pressure, cholesterol, and chest pain type into the web form.
+Enter patient details such as age, blood pressure, cholesterol level, and chest pain type into the web form to receive a heart disease risk prediction.

 ## Screenshots